psygreg/linux-troubleshooting/apps.md

 # For issues related to applications that are not games.

-## Discord - issues with screen capture
+## Discord - issues with screen capture in general
 - **Cause:** the Discord port for Linux is a bit haphazardly maintained.
 There's a history of bugs that go away only to come back again.
 - **Fix:** try Vesktop (from [Flathub](https://flathub.org/apps/dev.vencord.Vesktop)).